DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 ![Tracking sheet at the beginning of the game](./iron_tracker_sheet_early.jpg)

 I used the printed tracking cards from BGG instead of using tokens as this felt cleaner and quicker to use.
-Most actions are going to involve tracking these character attributes.
+Most actions are going to involve tracking these character attributes, including gold, rations, poison, health, and energy (used to attack).

 ![Two facedown dungeon cards](./iron_dungeon_down.jpg)